 Shane Tull, LCSW-R

-RE-charge offers behavioral health options to those accessing services through the re-charge harm reduction program.
-There's is a team of culturally competent licensed social workers available to help address behavioral health needs.
+Re-Charge offers behavioral health options to those accessing services through the re-charge harm reduction program.
+There is a team of culturally competent licensed social workers available to help address behavioral health needs.
 Please call at (212)-465-8304 ext.
 4434, or click on the link below for more information on how to access behavioral health services.